Audi Q3 SUV - The Audi Q3 is manufactured at Audi Hungaria in Győr. Pictured: Body construction, finish and surface inspection

 Vehicle production

-The Q3 and Q3 Sportback models produced in 2024 included 8,308 plug-in hybrids and 8,961 mild hybrids.
+The Q3 and Q3 Sportback models produced in 2025 included 8,568 plug-in hybrids.
 The company has integrated plug-in hybrid production into its existing production process.
 Around 1,500 employees were prepared and trained for that purpose.
 In addition, numerous Hungarian employees were able to assist and gain experience at various plants of the Volkswagen Group.

 The series production of the CUPRA Terramar started in September 2024, making Audi Hungaria the first production site in the Audi Group where a model of a sister brand is produced alongside Audis.
-The CUPRA Terramar had a successful market launch with a production volume of 16,663 units by the end of the year.
+In 2025, 71,810 CUPRA Terramar vehicles drove off the production line in Győr.

 Technical development

 Drive system development carries out complete development projects on various conventional and electric drive modules.
-Moreover, the division’s development portfolio includes the vehicle integration of drive modules, powertrain applications, and chassis system development.
+Moreover, the division’s development portfolio includes chassis system development and power electronics.
 Audi Hungaria covers the entire development spectrum, from construction to thermodynamics and from numerical simulations to trials on the test bench and in the vehicle.
-To that end, drive system development can draw on 18 test stands for combustion engines and four for electric axle drives.
+To that end, drive system development can draw on 17 test stands for combustion engines and four for electric axle drives.
 These include two for acoustic tests and four climate test benches for simulated environmental testing.
 As part of its leadership in different types of development, the department is responsible for international powertrain projects.

 Another core responsibility is supervising the series production of various drive systems from the development side.
-In the future, entire drive systems will be developed here, which will largely shape the dynamics and experience of the vehicle.
+In the future, entire drive systems could be developed here.

 Whole-vehicle development works on a project basis from conception to the series supervision phase on issues pertaining to acoustics, thermal energy, water management, ground clearance, strength and durability, product data management, and technical conformity.
 The focus is on the virtual development of overall vehicle characteristics with the help of numerical simulations and E/E integration using hardware-in-the-loop (HiL) applications.